Best compost bins for recycling in your garden

 Best easy to use

 Why not opt for this Hozelock Bokashi?
 With this model, you can transform all kitchen waste into nutrient-rich compost within days.
 It’s such a simple way to recycle and reduce food waste at home.
-Like other Bokashi’s, you can compost meat and fish – with no smell.
-Perfect for under your sink.
+You can expect liquid fertiliser in less than a week and pre-compost in 20 days.

 Pros